Diagnosing chaos with projected ensembles of process tensors: Introduction

 QDE has been studied for single-particle systems~\cite{Alicki_kicked_1996,q_dyn_sys_Alicki, Alicki_2004_deco} and, more recently, quantum many-body models~\cite{Cotler2018,dowling_operational_2023}, with a similar quantity being studied under the guise of decoherent histories~\cite{Strasberg2024first,wang2025decoherenceh}.
 Unlike its classical counterpart, however, QDE may not unambiguously distinguish chaotic from non-chaotic dynamics in a many-body setting.
 Scaling of dynamical entropy with the number of measurements has been shown to have a maximal growth rate, not only for highly chaotic systems such as the Sachdev-Ye-Kitaev model but also regular dynamics including free fermions in the thermodynamic limit~\cite{Cotler2018} and a class of models called Lindblad-Bernoulli shifts~\cite{Lindblad1979-tm, dowling_operational_2023}.
 This can be explained as resulting from a choice of interventions that act locally on a subsystem: any information lost to the rest of the system---a feature that is not unique to chaotic dynamics---will cause dynamical entropy to grow.

 Motivated by these deficiencies of the QDE, we develop a framework to analyze chaos in quantum stochastic processes that captures both the unpredictability of the observed dynamics and the complexity of the conditional quantum states.
 Our approach is based on the pure process tensor~\cite{dowling_operational_2023}, which describes all temporal and spatial correlations of a sequentially measured quantum many-body system, as detailed in Sec.~\ref{Background}.
-The QDE can then be expressed as the entanglement entropy between the temporal and spatial parts of this process tensor, as discussed in Refs.~\cite{Alicki_kicked_1996,Cotler2018, dowling_operational_2023}.
+Because bipartite entanglement in a pure state is equivalent to the entropy of the subsystems, the QDE is nothing but the entanglement entropy between the temporal and spatial parts of this pure process tensor, as discussed in Refs.~\cite{Alicki_kicked_1996,Cotler2018, dowling_operational_2023}.
 In order to capture the complexity of the output state, a natural next step is to consider entanglement across other bipartitions of the process that mix its spatial and temporal aspects: this spatiotemporal entanglement (STE) was introduced in Ref.~\cite{dowling_operational_2023}.
+It was argued there, that by keeping some of the final (spatial) state together with the temporal parts while tracing the rest, STE should also be sensitive to how correlations spread throughout the final state, i.e.~the information scrambling of the dynamics.
 However, neither QDE nor STE have been studied in detail for short-ranged lattice models, where rich phenomenology can emerge from the competition between inertia, interactions, and disorder.